Simon Nicol: Return to Fairport 1976–79

-Nicol came back to work with Fairport as a sound engineer on what was originally a solo project for Swarbrick, album Gottle O' Geer (1976).
+Nicol came back to work with Fairport as a sound engineer on what was originally a solo project for Swarbrick, Gottle O' Geer (1976).
 He played some guitar along with contributions from members of Fairport Convention and it was eventually released as a Fairport album to complete contractual obligations.
-Enjoying being with a band again, Nicol rejoined, but the times were inauspicious as Gottle O’ Geer was not highly regarded.
+Enjoying being with a band again, Nicol rejoined, but the times were inauspicious as Gottle O' Geer was not highly regarded.
 Along with much of Fairport in this period he played on Julie Covington's eponymous album (1977) including the surprise hit single "Only Women Bleed", which reached number twelve in the UK Singles Chart in 1978.
 In 1977 Nicol joined Hutchings' reformed Albion Dance Band for the album The Prospect Before Us and in 1978 as The Albion Band they produced arguably the finest album of the group's history, Rise Up Like the Sun (1978).
 In contrast the next two Fairport albums, The Bonny Bunch of Roses (1977) and Tipplers Tales (1978), although well produced and played, and generally thought to have benefited from Nicol's growing guitar technique and confidence in singing, sold so poorly that the record label Vertigo paid the band off.
 They eventually decided to disband and played a final concert at Cropredy in Oxfordshire on 4 August 1979.

 Albion Band, Richard and Linda Thompson, Nicol and Swarbrick 1979–85

 As the members of the group went their separate ways, Nicol returned to the Albion Band to record two albums in 1983.
 He toured and recorded with Richard and Linda Thompson from 1979 to 1982 and then with Richard Thompson in 1983 and 1984.
 He also formed an acoustic duo with Dave Swarbrick, with whom he recorded three albums.
 Nicol also continued to take part in annual reunions with Fairport, at what was by now the Cropredy Festival, to growing crowds.
-In 1985 he joined in the recording of the Fairport album Gladys' Leap, on which, as well as playing guitar, he shared production credits, contributed the song "Wat Tyler", arranged traditional tunes and acted as lead singer for the first time.
+The Angel Delight Fairport lineup of Nicol, Swarbrick, Pegg, and Mattacks played a number of gigs in the UK in the early 80s, then toured extensively in the UK and the US in 1984 and 1985.
+In 1985 Nicol joined in the recording of the Fairport album Gladys' Leap, on which, as well as playing guitar, he shared production credits, contributed the song "Wat Tyler", arranged traditional tunes and acted as lead singer for the first time.
 The album was well received, and led to the reformation of the band a year later.